Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Preliminary

 \subsection{Attention Scores Near Current Token}

 To quantify the locality of self‐attention during decoding, let \(\mathbf{q}_t\) be the query at step \(t\) and \(\mathbf{k}_i\) the key at position \(i\), so that the attention weights are given by

-We evaluated the average per‐head scores on the Wikitext-2-v1 test set using both Qwen2.5-7B and LLaMA-3-8B-1M.
+The average per-head scores are evaluated on the Wikitext-2-v1 test set using both Qwen2.5-7B and LLaMA-3-8B-1M.
 Results are shown in Figure \ref{fig:statistic_atttention_scores}.
 In every case, the curves exhibit pronounced higher attention scores in the current token and its near neighbors, confirming a strong recency bias.
 This empirical finding is also observed by StreamingLLM \cite{xiao2023StreamLLM}, which motivates our inclusion of a compact recency buffer in the GPU cache that persistently holds the most recent tokens, thereby maximizing cache hit rates with minimal overhead.